JoanneStasiak/JupyterNotebook/Data Org/CertaintyTask.md

 ```

-Open the data file we need to clean, then find all of the lists
+Open the data file we need to clean, then find all of the lists that were saved to the datafile

 ```python